Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Statistics of studied benchmarks

+When analyzed by year (Figure~\ref{fig:pl-year-details}), the number of benchmarks for C/C++ and JavaScript has increased noticeably between 2024 and 2025.
+We also observe a sharp rise in Rust-related benchmarks: although only a few benchmarks existed for Rust since its release in 2015, 57 benchmarks were published in the past two years (27 in 2024 and 29 in 2025).
+These trends in programming language coverage reflect the evolving demand for LLMs across different languages, highlighting particularly the growing reliance on large models to generate, reason about, and maintain code in these languages.

 \textbf{\textit{Natural Language}}.
 Figure~\ref{fig:nl} illustrates the distribution of benchmarks for different natural languages.
-The bar chart overwhelmingly shows that English is the dominant language, with 192 benchmarks highlighting its ubiquity in research and development.
-Other languages have significantly fewer benchmarks, with six for Chinese and only two each for Japanese, Russian, and Spanish.
-The category labeled ``Other'' includes 20 benchmarks spread across other natural languages, indicating some diversity but limited attention to non-English benchmarks.
+The bar chart overwhelmingly shows that English is the dominant language, with 577 (85.9\%) benchmarks highlighting its ubiquity in research and development.
+Other languages have significantly fewer benchmarks, with 16 in Chinese and 15 in Russian.
+The category labeled ``Other'' includes 24 benchmarks spread across other natural languages, indicating some diversity but limited attention to non-English benchmarks.
 This distribution highlights the prominence of English in the global research community and also demonstrates the \textbf{\textit{uneven representation}} of natural languages in the studied benchmarks.

 \textbf{\textit{Modals in the benchmarks}}.
 Figure~\ref{fig:modal} presents the distribution of benchmarks according to the type of language used in their prompts.
-The chart shows that the majority, at 47.1\%, of the benchmarks use a combination of natural language and programming Language, followed by PL only (31.0\%) and NL only (21.9\%).
+The chart shows that the majority, at 66.2\%, of the benchmarks use a combination of natural language and programming Language, followed by PL only (13.7\%) and NL only (18.2\%).

 \textbf{\textit{Granularity}}.
 The code snippet in a code-related benchmark varies from statement-level (i.e., one line of code.
 For example, CoNaLa~\cite{yin2018mining} and Math-QA~\cite{mathqa2019}), function-level (i.e., a function unit of code.
 For example, HumanEval~\cite{humaneval} and MBPP~\cite{mbpp2021}), class-level (i.e., a class with multiple function units of code.
 For example, ClassEval~\cite{ClassEval}) and project-level (i.e., a project with multiple classes or modules.
 For example, DevEval~\cite{devEval} and JavaBench~\cite{JavaBench}).
-Figure~\ref{fig:granularity} illustrates the granularity levels at which benchmarks are typically conducted.
-The chart shows that the majority of benchmarks, comprising \textbf{\textit{71.8\%, focus on the function level}}.
-Projects constitute 15.0\% of the benchmarks.
-Class-level granularity is the least represented at 2.6\%.